UIKit0/kairos/README.markdown

 * IntelliJ IDEA (Optional)

 1) Java
-On Macos java is installed by default so normally you have nothing to do except entering java in a terminal.
+On Macos java is installed by default so normally you have nothing to do except launching at least once a java application(you can for instance enter java -version inside a terminal)
 On linux you can use your package manager to install the latest java version, just make sure you are using the Sun/Oracle version and not the OpenJDk because the code is using some imap classes only available in proprietary version.

 2) Scala 2.9.x
-You can download the latest scala version here : http://www.scala-lang.org/downloads/distrib/files/scala-2.9.1.final.tgz Once downloaded and unarchived you can copy it on the location of your choice and add it to your shell path.
+You can download the latest scala version here : http://www.scala-lang.org/downloads/distrib/files/scala-2.9.1.final.tgz Once downloaded and unarchived you can copy it on the location of your choice(ex /usr/local/scala-2.9.1) and add it to your shell path.

 3) Sbt 0.7.7
 You can download sbt 0.7.7 here : http://code.google.com/p/simple-build-tool/downloads/detail?name=sbt-launch-0.7.7.jar&can=2&q=